max-ima/FancyFooter/README.md

 # FancyFooter
-I am working on developing a footer plugin for Piwigo.
-This is partly as a fun way to learn more about Piwigo and partly as a necessity.
-The goal is to create a plugin that lets you place a logo, business address, social media contacts and maybe a few other things into a nice cusomizable box below the galleries.
+I am decided to develop a footer plugin for Piwigo, partly for fun and partly because a nice footer would greatly enhance a work project.

+The plugin currently supports the following:
+A custom logo.
+FYI works best if its somewhat squarish.
+Social media, including Facebook, Twitter, Instagram, Google + and YouTube.
+Company info, including name, address, telephone, business hours, and a statement about the company.

+In the future it would be nice to have some color changing ability in the plugin admin section.